 Commended Students are notified by late September after taking the PSAT.
 They’re chosen based on the national Selection Index Score, which varies annually.
 Commended Students scored lower than the score needed to be a Semifinalist (more on that below).
 Commended Students don’t get to continue in the competition for National Merit Scholarships but they do receive letters of commendation recognizing their academic promise.

 In early September, about one-third (approximately 16,000 students) of the 50,000 high scorers qualify as Semifinalists and are chosen to represent the state they live in.
 The table below shows the semifinalist cutoff scores by state for the Class of 2017.
 Anything below the following National Merit cutoff scores would result in a student being ineligible to be a Semifinalist.
+You can find a table of score estimates here—the cutoff score changes each year.

 In February, about 15,000 Semifinalists advance to Finalist standing.
 Within the Finalist group, winners are chosen for the Merit Scholarship based on their abilities, skills, and accomplishments.
 About 7,500 finalists will be selected to receive a Merit Scholarship in between the beginning the March and mid-June.